iden3/circomlib/circuits/README.md

 # Circuits

 This folder contains a set of [`circom`](https://github.com/iden3/circom) circuit templates to perform different kinds of operations.
-From more basic ones, like comparing two numbers or doing binary arithmetic, to more complex functions, such as elliptic curve operations, validating digital signatures or hashing.
+From more basic ones, like comparing two numbers or doing binary arithmetic, to more complex functions, such as elliptic curve operations, validation of digital signatures or hashing.

 ## Structure